 Individual therapy sessions include talk therapy that invites clients into states of mindfulness in order to witness internal experience.
 This will take place while sitting in a chair, lying fully clothed on a table, or any combination of both.
 The client will be informed of any uses of touch.
 The purpose of touch is to help gain body awareness, a sense of personal boundaries, to release physical and energetic restrictions, and to regulate the nervous system.
 Breathing practices, meditation, and craniosacral therapy are an integral part of this somatic approach to mental health.

-Master of Arts in Counseling Psychology, Lewis and Clark College, 2007
+Master of Arts in Counseling Psychology, Addictions Studies, Lewis and Clark College, 2007

 Graduate of East West College of the Healing Arts, 2009